bkardell/shadow-boxing/README.md

 This is a work heavily inspired by Nolan Lawson's original [Open Stylable NPM Package](https://www.npmjs.com/package/open-stylable) which is, effectively the key implementation parts of the `pull-page` version.

-For uses of those modes, all of the documentation in [Nolan's README](https://github.com/nolanlawson/open-stylable/blob/master/README.md) applies heretoo, except that the baseclass is `OpenStyleableElement` here, rather than just `OpenStylable`.
+For uses of those modes, all of the documentation in [Nolan's README](https://github.com/nolanlawson/open-stylable/blob/master/README.md) applies here too.